The Brothers’ War: Civil War in Verse by J. Patrick Lewis

 Podcasts of letters - written from the point of view of a concerned father and a son.
 The son is a Confederate Prisoner of War.
 He writes his letter home on his way to a Union prison.

-Google Earth Lit Trip - View the event locations included in this book - along with supplementary information about the Civil War:
+The Google Earth Lit Trip is located under the middle grade section: 6-8.
+Read the viewing session tips in order to view the event locations included in this book - also included in tour is supplementary information about the Civil War.